 A sketch of a typical rim turbine follows.

-Marine Energy - Tidal Barrage
+- Marine Energy – Tidal Extraction Devices

-This is a series about the energy contained in the sea, and how we capture and use this environmentally friendly and renewable resource.
 We examine tidal stream energy, wave energy and tidal barrages looking into the different equipment which extracts the energy.